 What a web developer actually does is much more than just coding, so make sure that the free coding bootcamp you choose teaches you about other aspects of the job as well.
 This can be how to use a version control system like Git, how to work with APIs, or how to function in an Agile workflow.

-4. Our best free coding bootcamps in 2022
+4. Eleven of the best free coding bootcamps in 2023

 Now that we’ve learned what they are, why they’re so useful, and what to look out for when picking one, here are 11 of the best free coding bootcamps around: